Maintaining a Healthy Weight

 Maintaining a healthy weight is important for overall health and well-being.

-How Active Should You Be to Keep a Healthy Weight?
+How Can I Keep a Healthy Weight?

 - To keep your weight the same, you need to burn the same number of calories as you eat and drink.